 Mac users can take advantage of the Keychain Access program to easily update log-in credentials that are stored on their computer— passwords for websites, web forms, FTP servers, SSH accounts, network shares, wireless networks, etc.

-In the search box in the top of the window enter Sheridanc and select the Passwords category on the bottom left side of the window.
-This should highlight any items in your keychain that reference Sheridan domains including sheridanc.on.ca and sheridancollege.ca.
+- To easily update the password you use to access Sheridan services, in the search box in the top of the window enter Sheridanc and select the Passwords category on the bottom left side of the window.
+This will highlight any items in your keychain that reference Sheridan domains including sheridanc.on.ca and sheridancollege.ca.
 Select an item from the list and double click to edit the entry.

 Alternatively, you can delete any keychain entry that is no longer relevant or you think might be problematic.
 Simply select the item you want to remove and press the delete key.
 The next time you try access the service that was associated with that keychain entry (e.g. a network printer) you will be prompted for your username and password.

 - You will now see the attributes for the item you selected.
 The example below shows the details for a Sheridan email account.
 Click the Show password checkbox to reveal your password - you will be prompted for your local system password before it will be revealed.

 - Enter your new password and click the Save Changes button.

 - Repeat this process for any other entries in your keychain that need to be updated.